Gold producer Petropavlovsk weighs sale of business after Russia sanctions - NewsBreak

 Gold producer Petropavlovsk weighs sale of business after Russia sanctions

-LONDON, April 14 (Reuters) - London-listed Russian gold producer Petropavlovsk (POG.L) is considering putting itself up for sale, it said on Thursday, following sanctions on Russia and the risk of countermeasures.
+LONDON (Reuters) - London-listed Russian gold producer Petropavlovsk is considering putting itself up for sale, it said on Thursday, following sanctions on Russia and the risk of countermeasures.

 Petropavlovsk, which has a market capitalisation of 118 million pounds ($154.99 million), said it had appointed advisers AlixPartners UK to help the board explore options.